 The program allows participants to enroll for six (or, with permission, seven) credits of specialized study at the introductory, intermediate, or advanced undergraduate level.
 Students enrolling in introductory courses are assumed to have no experience in the field.
 The program also offers independent study options for graduate students.

-Many of the writing and drawing assignments are made in association with site visits that all students and faculty make together to various points in and near Rome, including archeological sites, piazzas, churches, museums, and one or two nearby hill towns.
+Many of the writing assignments are made in association with site visits that all students and faculty make together to various points in and near Rome, including archeological sites, piazzas, churches, museums, and one or two nearby hill towns.

 Students must be capable of ascending and descending numerous stone steps and must be able to walk on the cobblestone streets of the city and across the uneven terrain of archeological sites.

-Because the Rome creative writing and art courses are already approved as courses that may count towards graduation (they are listed in the Courses of Study online catalogue), the courses automatically will count towards the 120 credits that Cornell undergraduate students must earn for graduation.
+Because the Rome creative writing courses are already approved as courses that may count towards graduation (they are listed in the Courses of Study online catalogue), the courses automatically will count towards the 120 credits that Cornell undergraduate students must earn for graduation.
 Depending on a student's college and major, the courses may also fulfill requirements for electives, distribution requirements, the major, or a minor in creative writing, English, or fine arts.

 Students from the following Cornell University colleges and units have earned academic credits in the Rome summer program: Art, Architecture, & Planning; Arts & Sciences; Agriculture & Life Sciences; Engineering; Human Ecology; Hotel; and Industrial & Labor Relations.